 Figure 1A:Normal ankle x-ray

-Ankle pain, stiffness and swelling are characteristic symptoms of ankle arthritis.
+Ankle pain, stiffness, and swelling are characteristic symptoms of ankle arthritis.
 Pain is often aggravated by activities, such as standing and walking.
 “Start-up” pain, such as when a patient has pain and stiffness in the ankle after sleeping or sitting in one spot for a while, is also a common complaint.
 When this occurs, it often takes the patient a few minutes (or longer) to “warm-up” the ankle.
-The ankle will tend to swell more as the day progresses, particularly if there is increasing activity.
+The ankle will tend to swell and become more painful as the day progresses, particularly if there is increasing activity.
 Pain is often experienced throughout the ankle, although it may be more noticeable at the front of the ankle if large bones spurs have formed.
+If the arthritis is advanced or severe, often there is a noticeable limp and patients walk with the foot rotated with toes pointing more towards the outside rather than straight in front.
 Ankle arthritis occurs when there has been damage to the joint cartilage that normally covers the ends of the bones of the ankle joint.
 Loss of cartilage leading to ankle arthritis can occur from a variety of causes including:

 - Major ankle trauma (such as an ankle fracture).
 This is the most common cause of significant ankle arthritis and, therefore, a history of an ankle or lower extremity fracture often increase the risk of developing ankle arthritis.